orcwg/cra-hub/inventory.md

     * **Publication date:** DRAFT 2024
   </details>

-* [ISO/IEC 5962:2021](https://www.iso.org/standard/81870.html) - ISO/IEC 5962:2021 is the international standardization of the Software Package Data Exchange (SPDX) format as a norm for Software Bill of Materials.
+* [Software Package Data Exchange (SPDX) ISO/IEC 5962:2021](https://www.iso.org/standard/81870.html) - ISO/IEC 5962:2021 is the international standardization of the Software Package Data Exchange (SPDX) format as a norm for Software Bill of Materials.
 SPDX originated as a Linux Foundation project to describe the components and licenses in software, and it was brought into ISO to encourage global adoption.
 The standard defines how to list all pieces of software (open-source libraries, proprietary modules, etc.), along with metadata like their versions, checksums, licenses, and relationships, in a structured document.
 Using ISO 5962 (SPDX), organizations can share SBOMs across organizational and tool boundaries with confidence that everyone interprets the content the same way.
 This promotes transparency in software supply chains, helps with automated license compliance checks, and aids vulnerability management (by quickly identifying if a product contains a component with a known CVE).
 SPDX as an ISO standard underscores its maturity and the importance of SBOMs in modern cybersecurity and compliance workflows.
   <details>
     <summary>More info</summary>